NajwaLaabid/testnajwa.github.io/_posts/diffusion-models.md

 # Losses
 - Fisher divergence
   - what is it? what does it mean intuitively?
+    - a measure of similarity between two distributions using their score functions
+    - name abused to describe the loss used by score-based models since the first term of the loss (see song's blog) is not actually a distribution
-  - why do we use a weighted sum of fisher divergences of noisy scores? what effect does choosing the weight as the noise variance have on the training/loss?
+  - why do we use a weighted sum of fisher divergences of noisy scores? what effect does choosing the noise variance as the weight have on the training/loss?
   - in the time-continuous case, how does the specific choice of $\lambda(t)$ 'balance the magnitude of different score matching losses over time'?
     - and why is that helpful/important?
   - again on the choice of the weighting function: